 How Music By Arrangement works

 Nearly all of our music is specially arranged to order for each individual customer.
 You tell us what players you have in your group and what approximate standard they are.
-I will then prepare your customised arrangement(s) of the title(s) that you require.
+I will then prepare your customised arrangement(s) of the title(s) that you require (choose your titles from the catalogue pages – see links at foot of this page).
 I keep a copy of each arrangement on file, so that if you want to add more players later on, this is easily done.
 Extra parts for new players are added to your personalised arrangement; I can’t just send you a part for the same piece from a different customer’s arrangement, as it may not fit with your version.

-The catalogue pages show examples of some of the titles which can be arranged.
+The catalogue pages (see links at foot of this page) show examples of some of the titles which can be arranged.
 These are not ‘ready-made’ publications, but are tailor made to suit your particular group of players.

 How to Order

 To place an order, follow the link to ‘Purchasing Information and Order Forms’ and then either use one of the online forms, or download an order form in Word or PDF format.
 Forms that are downloaded can be posted or faxed.